o3de/o3de.org/content/docs/tools-ui/uidev-component-development-guidelines.md

 Depending on your tools and existing code, accessing the new library of components might require some initial setup.

-If your tool is part of the core O3DE Editor or is part of a gem, and uses the O3DE Editor's Qt Application, you're already set up and ready to go.
+If your tool is part of the core O3DE Editor or is part of a Gem which uses the Editor's Qt Application, you're already set up and ready to go.
 Just include the header for the component that you need to use from the `Code/Framework/AzQtComponents/AzQtComponents/Components` folder.

 For standalone tools with their own Qt Application, you must take some extra steps to make sure that the new styling is applied correctly.